 - invoices for damage or extra trips

 If the issue escalates to eviction or deposit deductions, documentation is what makes your position defensible.
+In addition, a consistent file helps your attorney, manager, or future self understand what happened without a guessing game.

 Offer a cure path when it’s reasonable